gkay21/fairfielddentalcare/src/data/posts/oral-health-for-busy-lives.md

 ###### Tools of the trade

 If limited dexterity is an issue, you might consider using a powered toothbrush.
 They can be programmed to run for two minutes, making keeping to the correct length of brushing time easy.
-If you’re not sure which type of brush will work for you or your family, check with Dr Etcell, Alice or Belinda.
+If you’re not sure which type of brush will work for you or your family, check with any of our friendly staff.

 ###### General tips